Structure and Operations:

 This is a Joint Statement made on behalf of:

-- Finite Group APAC Pty Ltd (trading as Finite IT Recruitment and Rowben Consulting); and
+- Finite Group APAC Pty Ltd (trading as Finite Recruitment and Rowben Consulting); and

 In Australia, both Finite and FinXL operate under the same policies and procedures, have the same senior leadership team and have many of the same suppliers.
-This Joint Statement is a single, consolidated description of the actions of both Finite Group APAC Pty Ltd and FinXL Professional Services Pty Ltd to address modern slavery.
+The process of consultation between Finite and FinXL (for the purpose of drafting, reviewing and submitting a joint statement) was to hold a meeting of the Directors of both entities to discuss the statement and our policies and procedures in relation to modern slavery.
+This Joint Statement is a single, consolidated description of the actions of both Finite Group APAC Pty Ltd and Finxl Professional Services Pty Ltd to address modern slavery, and it was approved at a meeting of the Directors of Finite and FinXL.

 Relevant Finite Group Policies and Procedures: